 It was August 2nd, the first-ever Saturday in the hostel.
-Me, along with a newly made friend of mine, went to the proclaimed open-air auditorium whose seats were the actual steps of the indoor auditorium’s entrance.
+Me, along with a newly made friend of mine, went to the proclaimed open-air auditorium where the lawn was the seating area.
 I had a minimal knowledge of Tamil cinema most of which came in from watching dubbed versions of Tamil films in Telugu and Hindi.
 Anniyan, which was Aparichithudu in Telugu, was my favourite Tamil movie back then.
 So, I silently sat among the crowd of homesick teenagers waiting for the movie to begin.
 But, we had bonus content waiting for us, songs!
 As the trending songs played one after the other, I kept bothering my friend with my questions about each song – who is the hero?
 When did this movie release?
 Was this a hit?
 And many irrelevant ones, which he patiently answered.

 Then began THE film.
 THE film that would change my prefixed notion of Tamil cinema.
 THE film that would make me fall in love with Tamil cinema.
 THE film that made me realize sensibility and masala can coexist.
 And most importantly, THE film which gave me songs that I would listen for the years to come.

 It was R. Velraj’s Velaiyilla Pattathari(VIP), extraordinarily contradictory and kind of satirical title for the first movie to be screened for a new batch of engineering students.

 He replied, “Graduate with no job”.

 “Oh.
 That’s the name?
 Okay”, I responded, as I kept wondering that it’s a crime to screen a pirated copy of the film to a crowd.

 I actually had some expectations set for the film, my roommate (who would later become one of my closest friends in life) was an ardent fan of Dhanush and had told me that evening that it was a great movie when I asked him about it as I was curious to know what movie would they be playing.